Androgynous Clothing For All Body Shapes & Types

-“The moon comes from Plato’s description of ‘androgynes’ as ‘Children of the Moon’ in Greek philosophy, while triangle symbolizes the end of gender as the traditional dichotomy of male and female.”
+“The moon comes from Plato’s description of ‘androgynes’ as ‘Children of the Moon’ in Greek philosophy, while the triangle symbolizes the end of gender as the traditional dichotomy of male and female.”

 The founder also believes that gender is a fluid state and wants people to feel like they can express identity by wearing whatever they want.

-A label famous for its feminine, androgynous clothing, loose silhouettes, and baggy hoodies, each design will make you feel great and look fabulous.
+A label famous for its feminine, androgynous clothing, loose silhouettes, and baggy streetwear hoodies, each design will make you feel great and look fabulous.

-Launched back in 2012, VEEA aims to create fashion for andro women by breaking patriarchal boundaries, societal imposed gender roles, and embracing clothing in a non-discriminative way.
+Launched in 2012, VEEA aims to create fashion for andro women by breaking patriarchal boundaries, societal imposed gender roles, and embracing clothing in a non-discriminative way.

 I also like VEEA’s Box non-subscription business model, where you can pick up any five items and try them in the comfort of your home.

 For each box, you pay $20 (non-refundable, see it as some sort of pre-paid credit), which will be applied towards purchasing whatever you keep from that box.

 Big Bud Press